OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Experimental settings

-After fine-tuning, we design a comprehensive set of experiments to evaluate the model’s performance in several respects: its general capability of VLMs, its sensitivity to training data size (ablation analysis), and its effectiveness in inferring building attributes across different cities and categories.
-To align these investigations more closely with real-world building profiling practices, we further conduct comparative assessments involving both VLMs and conventional categorical classification models.
-These comparisons target three main objectives: (1) examining the performance of the fine-tuned models, (2) assessing their generalizability to unseen data (a crucial concern in cross-city studies, where models trained on one urban area may not perform consistently when applied elsewhere~\citep{sun2022understanding, hou2025transferred}), and (3) evaluating robustness to heterogeneous noises and degradation.
-The latter is particularly relevant because crowdsourced images, unlike standardized remote sensing imagery, frequently exhibit diverse quality issues~\citep{hou_comprehensive_2022}.
-These experiments offer deeper insights into models' generalization capacity.
+To align more closely with real-world building profiling practices, we further conduct comparative assessments involving both VLMs and CV models of their generalizability and robustness.
+These comparisons target two main objectives: (1) assessing their generalizability to unseen data, and (2) evaluating robustness to heterogeneous noises and degradation.